Members of the Auxiliary Division are volunteers.

 Applicants for the Auxiliary Division must be:

-- Must be a high school graduate or have a GED.
+- A high school graduate or possess a GED.

-Before appointment applicants will be subject to a background investigation and interview, and a medical and psychological examination.
+Before appointment applicants will be subject to a background investigation, interview, psychological examination and a physical examination including but not limited to:

 Persons who have questions or who are considering applying are encouraged to contact Sgt.
 Marco Garced at firstname.lastname@example.org or at (914) 422-6304.